Rare Find On Coin Beach

 (Dec.
 19 2016) … Once in a while you hear about a penny or two found on coin beach.
 Those are the old Irish coins from the Faithful Steward shipwreck (1785).
 These coins are mostly half pennies, but there were some gold-rose guineas.
 There were four hundred barrels of these coins on board and for years people have found thousands of these “Irish pennies”.
-Rarely do you hear about any other finds aside from a hint or whisper of some possible treasure.
-Once in a while we find a quarter at a beach clean up.
+Sometimes you hear about a rare coin found on a Delaware beach.
+Once in a while we find a quarter at a beach clean ups.

 Yesterday Mark Steelman, the first mate on the Thelma Dale IV, found a piece of eight while metal detecting near Coin Beach in Delaware Seashore State Park.
 Nope, sorry not giving you exact coordinates, and there isn’t an “X” marking the spot either.
 Piece of eight coins date back as far as the sixteenth century.
 There are several types and names for a pieces of eight; real de a ocho, the Spanish dollar, the eight-real coin, or the piece of eight.
 The piece of eight coin was worth eight reales, could be halved into two pieces worth four reales, or quartered into four pieces worth two reales.
 Our modern monetary system is still based on eights, and today’s stock market also operates in eighths of dollars.
 These were the original Spanish piece of eight coins, which was a one ounce silver coin.

 The one Mark found is much smaller than the Spanish coins, won’t get picked up by a magnet, and has the templar cross on it, which distinguishes it from other piece of eight coins.
 The original templar coins date as far back as the twelfth century.
 Is his coin that old?
 Well that remains to be seen, he is researching it and asking fellow metal detecting enthusiasts up and down the coast for help.